z5267282/mve/README.md

 2. renames
 3. deletions

+Edits are placed in `cfg.DESTINATION` .
+    + So the program terminates with exit code `err.NO_DESTINATION_FOLDER` if this folder does not exist

 Once the treatments are completed, the earliest file in `queue` is moved to `history/` .

 Errors if any, are logged in `errors/` with its matching file structures.